rakutentech/engineering-blog/content/post/fewer-parameters-means-fewer-bugs.md

 Book.new("Rich Dad, Poor Dad", "1997", robert).summary
 => "Rich Dad, Poor Dad - Kiyosaki, T, Robert (1997)"
 ```
 In this design, the existing behavior doesn't change.
-The default value of the middle name is `nil` (Null) because in most cases we can skip it, and we won't break anything when the existing code tries to create a new author with only two parameters.
+The default value of the middle name is `nil` (also known as Null in other languages) because in most cases we can skip it and we won't break anything when the existing code tries to create a new author with only two parameters.
 The author class is open for extension and the book class is closed for modification in this case.
-Without this refactoring, we need to touch on both `summary` and `cover` methods, and the parameters increase from two to three.
-Let's compare the code before and after the refactoring again:
+Without refactoring, we need to touch upon both the `summary` and `cover` methods, causing the parameters to increase from two to three.
+Let's compare the code before and after, again:
 #### Old pattern without refactoring
 ```rb
 def summary(first_name, last_name, middle_name = nil)